elgw/deconwolf/_sources/start.rst.txt

 Notes:

 - sys-mem is measured by parsing the **VmPeak** value from ``/proc/pid/status``.
 In the case of DeconvolutionLab2 the values does not necessarily reflect the required memory since it is written in Java which is garbage collected.
-For MATLAB/deconvlucy the memory includes the full MATLAB environment.
+For MATLAB/deconvlucy the memory includes the full MATLAB environment. (newer version of **dw** also reports **VmHWM** which might be a more relevant measurement).

 -  self-mem is the memory usage reported by the software if available.